khang26042012/NexoraX-AI/replit.md

 ### User Can Now
 - Use the application immediately in development mode
 - Deploy to production with one click
-- All 4 AI models are working (Gemini, Search, GPT-5, Claude)
+- All 6 AI models are working:
+  - Gemini Flash 2.5
+  - Search with AI (NexoraX 2)
+  - GPT-5 Nano (via Puter.ai)
+  - Claude Sonnet 4.5 (via Puter.ai)
+  - GPT-5 Mini (via LLM7.io) - NEW
+  - Gemini Search (via LLM7.io) - NEW
 - Share the Replit URL with others